-Spherical: Plano-Convex lens, Plano-Concave lens, Bi-Convex lens, Bi-Concave lens, Meniscus lenses, Bullet lenses, Hemispherical and Hyper Hemispherical lenses, Ball lenses, IR lenses.
+Spherical: Plano-Convex lens, Plano-Concave lens, Bi-Convex lens, Bi-Concave lens, Meniscus lenses, Bullet lenses, Hemispherical and Hyper Hemispherical lenses, IR lenses.

-- Microlenses: We produce down to 2-3mm diameter microlenses and microoptics made of Si, Sapphire and etc.
+- Microlenses: We produce 1mm diameter microlenses and microoptics made of optical glass, Fused Silica, Silicon, Sapphire and etc.

 - Achromatic doublet lenses